michalmonday/RFID-cloner/README.md

 Not every card can be rewritten, look for MIFARE cards with changeable UID. (e.g. [ebay link](https://www.ebay.co.uk/p/X-1-UID-Card-Changeable-With-Phone-0-Sector-0-Block-Rewritable-M1-IC-Card-UK/))

 **Credits:**
-This project is based on the [RFID library created by Miguel Balboa](https://github.com/miguelbalboa/rfid/) and examples provided by him.
-I just merged 2 of his examples into 1 (read/write + UID change) and added the button/LEDs/batteries/workflow.
+This project is based on the [RFID library created by Miguel Balboa and other contributors](https://github.com/miguelbalboa/rfid/).
+I just merged 2 of examples from it into 1 (read/write + UID change) and added the button/LEDs/batteries/workflow.

 ![](http://i.imgur.com/2quL1nI.jpg)